todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 # ComputerCard

-ComputerCard is a  [MIT licensed](https://opensource.org/license/mit) header-only C++ library, providing a framework that manages the hardware aspects of the [Music Thing Modular Workshop System Computer](https://www.musicthing.co.uk/workshopsystem/).
+ComputerCard is a  [MIT licensed](https://opensource.org/license/mit) header-only C++ library, that manages the hardware aspects of the [Music Thing Modular Workshop System Computer](https://www.musicthing.co.uk/workshopsystem/).

-It aims to present a very simple C++ interface for card programmers to use the jacks, knobs, switch and LEDs, for programs running at a fixed 48kHz audio sample rate.
+It aims to present a very simple C++ framework for card programmers to use the jacks, knobs, switch and LEDs, for programs running at a fixed 48kHz audio sample rate.

 ComputerCard was designed to work with the [RPi Pico SDK](https://github.com/raspberrypi/pico-sdk) but also works with the Arduino environment using the earlephilhower RP2040 board [as described below](#arduino-ide)

 Behind the scenes, the ComputerCard class:
 - Manages the ADC and external multiplexer to collect analogue samples from audio inputs, CV inputs, knobs and switch.
-- Applies smoothing, some simple hysteresis, and range extension to knobs and CV, to provide relatively low-noise values that span the whole range (-2048 to 2047).
+- Applies smoothing, some simple hysteresis, and range extension to knobs and CV, to provide relatively low-noise values that span the whole range (-2048 to 2047 for jacks, 0 to 4095 for knobs).
 Knob/CV values are updated every audio frame.
 - If enabled, determines whether jacks are connected to the six input sockets by driving the 'normalisation probe' pin and detecting its signal on the inputs.
 - Manages PWM signals for CV output and brightness control of the six LEDs.
 - Sends audio outputs to external DAC.